What is the definition of midwifery?

 Do you order epidurals and other needed medicinal intervention?

 Yes, I order epidurals and other pain medicines for labor in the very same way the physicians do and the medical team will administer as needed.

-How will being a part of Providence Healthcare Network and our new Women & Newborns Center benefit you and your patients?
+How will being a part of Ascension Providence and our new Women & Newborns Center benefit you and your patients?

 Meet one of our Midwives, Morgan Estes, MSN, RN-CNM

 Morgan Estes, MS, RN-CNM